The Best Restaurants In Pasadena

-This Filipino spot is one of the best restaurants in Pasadena - and it doesn’t even look like a restaurant.
-You enter through a convenience store to get to the adjacent dining room, and order cafeteria-style at the counter, pointing out whatever looks good to you (or you can just have the person serving you recommend what’s good).
-The hand-rolled pork lumpia are excellent, and our favorites of the mains are the perfectly cooked eggplant with shrimp paste, and the juicy, vinegary adobo chicken.
+At this family-run Filipino spot right off the 210, you enter through a convenience store to get to the adjacent dining room and order cafeteria-style at the counter, pointing out whatever looks good (or you can just have the person serving you recommend what’s good).
+The hand-rolled pork lumpia are excellent, and our favorites from the entrees are the jiggly braised eggplant with shrimp paste, and the juicy, vinegary adobo chicken.
 And at the end of your meal, nothing is going to prepare you for how fantastic the homemade turon is—they’re like sticky, crunchy, banana-stuffed lumpia.
 There’s a reason they sell them in boxes of five.

 You can call it a “destination restaurant,” because Union is so good it makes people who don’t go east of the 405 drive all the way to Pasadena.
-This Italian spot does everything from scratch—the bread, the butter, the pasta—and the quality shows.
+This Italian spot makes everything from scratch—the bread, the butter, the pasta—and the quality shows.
 The pasta is what shines brightest here, like the squid ink lumache with Maine lobster and butter, and the torchetti with pork ragu.
 You also can’t leave without getting the wild mushrooms and polenta.
 If you’re looking for a place to have a fantastic blowout meal right in Old Town, this is it.

-The second location of the popular - and truly excellent - dim sum spot from Alhambra, Lunasia has a big modern space right on Colorado Blvd.
-You order on a paper notepad, so you’ll absolutely get carried away and end up with a couple extra boxes of dumplings to bring home.
-Which is a very good thing, because this is some of the best Chinese food in LA.
-Our favorites are the jumbo shrimp har-gow dumplings, and the shrimp and spinach dumplings, which are light and fresh.
+The second location of an all-around excellent dim sum spot from Alhambra, Lunasia Pasadena is located in a big modern space on Colorado Blvd. with ample room for large groups.
+You order off a paper notepad, so you’ll absolutely get carried away and end up with a couple of extra boxes of dumplings to bring home (which is a good thing).
+Our favorites are the jumbo shrimp har gow and the light and fresh shrimp and spinach dumplings.

-This cramped little Italian deli in Pasadena slices prosciutto to order, and has shelves stocked full of handmade pasta.
+This cramped little Italian deli in Pasadena slices its prosciutto to order and has endless shelves stocked full of imported pasta.
 But the reason most people are here is for Roma’s famous (and unnamed) sandwich.
-It’s only $5.50, and consists of cured meat (capicola, mortadella, and salami) and some provolone on a freshly-baked sub roll.
+It’s only $6, and consists of cured meat (capicola, mortadella, and salami) and some provolone on a freshly baked sub roll.
 It’s not only the best sandwich in Pasadena, it’s one of the best in LA County.

 One of the busiest restaurants in Pasadena, Osawa does it all—shabu shabu, sushi, and sukiyaki—and all of it is pretty great.
-Despite the huge menu, we usually order the sushi combination special, which includes a blue crab hand roll alongside 16 pieces of extremely high-quality fish.
-If you’re not going all-in on the sushi, try to get a seat at the shabu shabu counter, because then you can order off both the shabu menu and the a la carte sushi one.
+Despite the huge menu, we usually order the sushi combination special, which includes a blue crab handroll alongside 12 pieces of extremely high-quality fish.
+If you’re not going all-in on the sushi, try to get a seat at the shabu shabu counter, because then you can order off both the shabu menu and a la carte sushi menu.

-This OG burger spot has been serving classic, California-style cheeseburgers since 1963.
-The burger itself is pretty simple - an old-school greasy patty on a fresh bun with housemade Thousand Island dressing, American cheese, pickles, and lettuce.
-But there’s a reason they’ve never messed with this classic, because this is one of LA’s best burgers.
-Next time you’ve had a terrible day at work and need to drown your sorrows in meat and cheese, this is a great place to do it.
+This OG burger counter has been serving classic, California-style cheeseburgers since 1963.
+The burger itself is pretty simple: an old-school, medium-thick patty on a fresh bun with housemade thousand island dressing, American cheese, pickles, and lettuce.
+But there’s a reason they’ve never messed with it—this is one of LA’s most iconic burgers.
+Next time you’ve had a terrible day at work and need to drown your sorrows in meat and cheese, pull up a stool.

-At steakhouses, you probably know what to expect - formal service, high-quality meat, and steep prices.
-Arroyo Chop House definitely has all those things, but it still stands out from the STKs and Ruth’s Chrises of the world.
-We won’t bury the lead - the best thing here is actually the chocolate soufflé, which you order at the beginning of your meal because it takes 45 minutes to make.
-It’s super fluffy, and tastes like chocolate clouds.
+At steakhouses, you probably know what to expect: formal service, high-quality meat, and steep prices.
+Arroyo Chop House definitely has all those things, but it still stands out from the STKs and Ruth’s Chris' of the world.
+We won’t bury the lead, though—the best thing here is actually the chocolate soufflé, which you order at the beginning of your meal because it takes 45 minutes to make.
+It’s super fluffy and tastes like chocolate clouds.
 The meat and sides are both good, too—the rib eye is our favorite—along with classic, very well-done sides like creamed spinach, scalloped potatoes, and jalapeño-corn soufflé.